 \subsubsection{Book representations and authors}

-Fig. \ref{fig:graphbooks} shows the aforementioned graph representation.
-The graph is constructed with books as nodes and edges as similarity above a threshold ($0.6$) of cosine similarity, where wider edges have stronger similarity.
+Fig. \ref{fig:graphbooks} shows the graph representation.
+It is constructed with books as nodes and edges as similarity above a threshold ($0.6$) of cosine similarity, where wider edges have stronger similarity.
 We have selected the 5 more represented authors with 10 of their works.
-A quick glance indicates that authors form clusters in this graph, with Shoghi and Jacobs are tightly knit, France connections are weaker but also form a cluster and finally there is a mixed cluster of Ritchie, Kingsley and a work from Jacobs.
-This last one is interesting, the presence of this mix points to similar writing styles.
-Both began writing at the same period and shared interests on historical and political works, so similarity could be attributed to some of their works as the graph shows.
+A quick glance indicates that authors form clusters in this graph, with Shoghi and Jacobs tightly knit, France connections are weaker but also form a cluster and finally there is a mixed cluster of Ritchie, Kingsley and a work from Jacobs.
+The presence of this mix points to similar writing styles.
+Both began writing at the same period and shared interests on historical and political works, so a degree of similarity could be expected.